w3c/ColorWeb-CG/screen_hdr_headroom.md

 ### Naming

-This proposal uses the name `headroom` for the attribute and `headroomchanged` for the event type.
+This proposal uses the name `hdrHeadroom` for the attribute and `onhdrheadroomchanged` for the event type.

 Alternatives include:

 * `highDynamicRangeHeadroom` and `highdynamicrangeheadroomchanged`
-* `hdrHeadroom` and `hdrheadroomchanged`
+* `headroom` and `headroomchanged`

-The current form is chosen for brevity and because there exists no other concept of headroom for which it could be confused.
+The current form is chosen for brevity.
+While there exists no other concept of headroom for which `headroom` could be confused, the HDR prefix is still helpful.